 poland

-Driven by nationalism and the strong influence of the Catholic Church, Poland’s ruling party has taken tremendous steps to increase the birth rate.
-Politicians like the minister of education are quick to put the blame for population decline on women, who they believe must prioritise motherhood, which “God called on them to do”.
+Driven by nationalism and the strong influence of the Catholic Church, Poland’s previous ruling party had taken tremendous steps to increase the birth rate.
+Politicians like the minister of education were quick to put the blame for population decline on women, who they believe must prioritise motherhood, which “God called on them to do”.

 For full background, read the Poland chapter of Welcome to Gilead